-Following the transition of the staff of the Erasmus School of Health Policy & Management (ESHPM) of the Erasmus MC to the EUR, as since 1 January 2010 staff and student representation within the ESHPM will be organised in a council, to which four staff members and students of the ESHPM will be elected.
+Representation of the initial programmes Nanobiology and Clinical Technology is done by the Student- and Faculty council of the TU Delft.
+Following the transition of the staff of the Erasmus School of Health Policy & Management (ESHPM) of the Erasmus MC to the EUR, staff and student representation within the ESHPM will be organised in a council, to which four staff members and four students of the ESHPM will be elected.
 This council will consult with the deputy dean of the ESHPM.